BigDataForSanDiego/Team-101/README.md

 > - Use of geospatial and demographic data to better understand homeless population trends, optimize resource allocation, and support policy advocacy.
 > - Question: How can we use geospatial data, census data, and AI to map trends in homelessness, identify service gaps, and support equitable decision making and public advocacy
 - [ ] Other Possible Topics
-> - [ x ] Improving digital equity and resource accessibility
+> - [x] Improving digital equity and resource accessibility
 > - Helping youth homelessness and at-risk populations
 > - Providing mobile health clinics and telehealth expansion kits
 > - Increasing climate resilience for unhoused communities